gadgetron/GadgetronOnlineClass/Installation/README.md

 # Installation Procedure

 To install Gadgetron, it has traditionally been necessary to compile the source code.
-And while this is still an option (see below), we do reccomend that you take a look at the precompiled packages available through the Gradient Software PPA.
+And while this is still an option (see below), we do reccomend that you take a look at the precompiled packages available in the Gradient Software PPA.
 This makes the Gadgetron software suite available on Ubuntu through the package manager.

 ## Ubuntu